Alex-Beep-Cao/Bankist-JS/README.md

 - Implement transfer money, request loan and close account buttom
 - Login and basic verify

-Application has 4 account objects, mainly this project is practicing array method.
+Application has 4 account objects, mainly this project is practicing array methods.
 In this project, using map, forEach, filter, slice, reduce , indexOf, findIndex.... methods.

-Also, using insertAdjacentHTML method which is very insteresting.
+Also, using insertAdjacentHTML method to generate same format html components which is very insteresting.

 what's Next
 = Implement time